ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 Data with expired TTL is removed while executing merges.

 If TTL is set for column, when it expires, value will be replaced by default.
-If all values in columns were zeroed, column will be dropped.
+If all values in columns were zeroed in part, data for this column will be deleted from disk for part.
 You are not allowed to set TTL for all key columns.
-If TTL is set for table, when it expires, row will be droped.
+If TTL is set for table, when it expires, row will be deleted.

-When TTL expires on some value or row in part, extraordinary merge will be executed.
+When TTL expires on some value or row in part, extra merge will be executed.
 To control frequency of merges with TTL you can set `merge_with_ttl_timeout`.
-If it is too low, many extraordinary merges and lack of regular merges can reduce the perfomance.
+If it is too low, many extra merges and lack of regular merges can reduce the perfomance.

 [Original article](https://clickhouse.yandex/docs/en/operations/table_engines/mergetree/) <!--hide-->